DRL/SMBE-SGE-2019/Session_3/README.md

 This has obvious implications for population genetic inference since it blurs the distinction between variable and monomorphic sites.

 **Coverage data**
 - One way of dealing with the issue of differential coverage is identifying genomic regions with acceptable coverage (above/below certain thresholds) in each sample.
-This can be achieved using [GATK’s CallableLoci Tool](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_coverage_CallableLoci.php) – to identify “callable” regions based on the BAM files for each sample – followed by intersection of the resulting BED files using [BedTool multiinter](https://bedtools.readthedocs.io/en/latest/index.html).
+This can be achieved using [GATK’s CallableLoci Tool](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_coverage_CallableLoci.php) – to identify “callable” regions based on the BAM files for each sample – followed by intersection of the resulting BED files using [bedtools multiinter](https://bedtools.readthedocs.io/en/latest/index.html).
 This yields a BED file in which the last column of each interval describes the set of samples that cover it at acceptable coverage, e.g.:

 ```
 chrom	start	end	num	list